 Keep When Reformatting

 Use the check boxes to configure exceptions that PyCharm will make when reformatting the source code.
-For example, by default, the Line brakes check box is selected.
-If your code contains lines that are shorter than a standard convention, you can convert them by disabling the Line brakes check box before you reformat the source code.
+For example, by default, the Line breaks check box is selected.
+If your code contains lines that are shorter than a standard convention, you can convert them by disabling the Line breaks check box before you reformat the source code.

 Use this tab to define where and how many blank lines you want PyCharm to retain and insert in your code after reformatting.
 For each type of location, specify the number of blank lines to be inserted.
 The results are displayed in the Preview pane.